Auto-tracking: when it wins, when it fails

 • Lateral facies change.
 A sand grading into a shale changes the reflector's sign or strength.
 The tracker stops (polarity flip) or walks onto a different event.

-Horizon picking on a seismic sectionactive: Top Reservoirinline →two-way timeInteractive figure — enable JavaScript to seed picks and auto-track horizons across the section.
+Horizon picking on a seismic sectionactive: Top Reservoirinline →two-way timeInteractive figure, enable JavaScript to seed picks and auto-track horizons across the section.

 Exercise

 • Seed.
 Click once on the brightest continuous reflector near the middle of the section, placing a single high-quality seed pick.
+Turn on Show trouble zones first if you want to see where the five failure modes live before you go looking for them.

 The QC discipline